petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 some code will just not last forever.
 Technologies like Docker can help us a lot here, but we need to be realistic.

+The wrong abstraction is worse than no abstraction.

 On the other hand,
 reproducibility is not the same thing as reusability.